reidrac/pysdl2-harness/README.md

 `game.load_resource()`.
 Optionally a `loops` parameter can be provided stating how many times the sample will be repeated (use -1 for an infinite loop).

-By default .ogg and .wav files are supported.
+By default .ogg and .wav files are supported (in theory it could load any format supported by SDL\_Mixer but Harness will only identify files with the aforementioned extensions).

 `game.play()` returns the channel number used to play the sample and that number can be used to muted the channel with `game.stop_playback()` (don't provide a channel number to stop all channels).

 By default `Game.AUDIO_CHANNElS` channels are allocated (6 channels).

 ## Author